Altezza Travel Planted 400 Trees in Kilimajaro

 Why do we need a forest at the foot of Kilimanjaro?

-The proximity of the cornfield and the road right next to the river put pressure on the soil, and it slowly subsides.
-The water of the rushing mountain river, in turn, erodes the bank.
+The proximity of the field and the road right next to the river put pressure on the soil, and contributed to silt incorporating into the river.
+Likewise, the water of the rushing mountain river, in turn, erodes the riverbank.
 It may lead to changes in the shoreline, as well as waterlogging and road collapse in the future.

 How We Planted the Trees

 We will continue to follow the life of the planted trees and share photos and satellite images of the new forest area in Machame at the foot of Mount Kilimanjaro.
-Stay tuned for updates.